DHTMLX/docs-diagram/docs/api/cell_manager/validation_method.md

 ### Returns

-The method returns `true` if the cell is validated, otherwise `false`.
+The method returns `true` if the cell is validated, otherwise `false`

 ### Example